Dhvani-intwala/Cafe-Beats/README.md

 #### User Name and delivery type option

 This page asks users to provide their name.
-Once user provies the name, a hi message displayed with user's name and devlivery type options. one option is home delivery and another is pickup. pickup will auto populate the address as 'The Pizza Hub'.
+Once user provies the name, a hi message displayed with user's name and devlivery type options. one option is home delivery and another is pickup. pickup will auto populate the address as 'The Cafe Beats'.
 For home delivery, customers will be asked to enter their address.

 <details>
 <summary>User details type option</summary>